DanielSiepmann/own-nixpkgs/readme.md

 Migration:

+* Thunderbird configuration to nix.
+Seems like no module exists, but is same as for firefox.

 * Migrate ssh config (I don't really like to expose customer server names and configs to outer world, how to handle?)

 * Migrate PGP?